 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lee Center has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lee Center has few renters and college students.
 But the biggest reason it is quieter in Lee Center than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lee Center may be for you.

-Lee Center is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lee Center does not have a public transit system used by locals to get to and from work.

 The people who call Lee Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lee Center residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lee Center include German, Italian, Irish, English, and Polish.